openshift-labs/learn-katacoda/introduction/getting-started/5routes.md

 environment, but sometimes clients (users, systems, devices, etc.) **outside** of OpenShift need to access an application.
 The way that external clients are able to access applications running in OpenShift is through the OpenShift routing layer.
-The data object behind that layer is a _Route_.
+The resource object which controls this is a _Route_.

 The default OpenShift router (HAProxy) uses the HTTP header of the incoming request to determine where to proxy the connection.
 You can optionally define